arnaudin/arnaudin.github.io/_posts/2016-02-01-shape-of-design.md

 image: images/black-thumbnail.png

 intro: |
-    Nearly five years after it launched on Kickstarter, I finally read [Frank Chimero's](https://twitter.com/frank_chimero) excellent design handbook, *[The Shape of Design](http://www.shapeofdesignbook.com/)*.
+    Nearly five years after it first launched on Kickstarter, I read [Frank Chimero's](https://twitter.com/frank_chimero) excellent design handbook, *[The Shape of Design](http://www.shapeofdesignbook.com/)*.
 The Kickstarter hardcover edition looks to be beautifully crafted, so if you can [get your hands on that](http://amzn.to/1nLN6WW) it would be the recommended way to go.
 If not, do as I did and grab the **free** ebook from Frank's site.

 content_layout:
   - section_layout: 3col